-As a good security practice, PGP Corporation recommends testing PGP WDE on a small group of computers to ensure that PGP WDE is not in conflict with any software on the computer before rolling it out to a large number of computers.
+As a good security practice, it is recommended to test Symantec Drive Encryption on a small group of computers to ensure that are not any conflicts with any software on the computer before rolling it out to a large number of computers.
 This is particularly useful in environments that use a standardized Corporate Operating Environment (COE) image.

-The following software is not compatible with PGP WDE:
+The following software is not compatible with Symantec Drive Encryption: